Which Types of Birth Control Cause Weight Gain?

 Ethinylestradiol (synthetic estrogen)

-Ovarian estradiol benefits metabolic health by promoting muscle growth and improving insulin sensitivity.
-Conversely, ethinylestradiol (the synthetic estrogen in birth control) can reduce muscle mass and impair insulin sensitivity.
-On the plus side (for metabolic health), ethinylestradiol lowers androgens, which can help to promote visceral fat loss.
+While ovarian estradiol benefits metabolic health, its synthetic replacement (ethinylestradiol) can have negative effects, such as reducing muscle mass and impairing insulin sensitivity.
+On the plus side (for metabolic health), ethinylestradiol lowers androgens, which can offset the visceral fat-promoting effects of high androgens in women.

 Progestins and their effect on metabolic health and weight